apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**iPhone 16 Apple Silicone Cases Have No Cutout for New Capture Button**
+**‘The Legend of Zelda: Echoes of Wisdom’ preview: Zelda’s finally the star**

-You can read more about it [here](https://www.macrumors.com/2024/09/04/iphone-16-apple-silicone-cases-capture-button/).
+You can read more about it [here](https://www.washingtonpost.com/entertainment/video-games/2024/09/04/legend-of-zelda-echoes-wisdom-preview/).

 ## Requirements
 - Python 3.8